by Donna B. Pinto

 I applaud these doctors and researchers for taking this bold stance.
 Change will not come easily in the medical community according to Dr. George D. Lundberg in his Medscape article Cancer?
 Not!
 But, by officially removing the big “C” word, there will be many more rational treatment decisions and less fear, anxiety and over-treatment.

-DCIS Redefined, a new website I co-created with Sandie Walters, discusses the issues and provides valuable resources, integrative solutions and much needed support for women diagnosed with DCIS who often feel confused and scared.
+DCIS Redefined, a website I co-created with Sandie Walters, provides valuable resources, integrative solutions and much needed support for women diagnosed with DCIS.

 “Think Before You Pink” offers an informative eye-opener to corporate “pink-washing” and provides a list of “Critical Questions to Ask Before You Buy Pink.”